vitest-dev/vitest/docs/advanced/api/test-suite.md

 ```

 ::: warning
-Note that errors are serialized into simple object: `instanceof Error` will always return `false`.
+Note that errors are serialized into simple objects: `instanceof Error` will always return `false`.
 :::